Princess (car): New Zealand – Austin Princess

-In early 1979 the car was re-engined with the BL O-series OHC motor.
+In early 1979, the car was re-engined with the BL O-series OHC motor.
 Due to a conflict of the Austin Princess and Morris Marina competing in the same market sector in New Zealand, the Princess got a 2.0 L unit mounted transversely, while the Marina (which was face-lifted at that time and renamed in NZ as "Morris 1700") received the 1.7 L unit mounted longitudinally.

-Being competitively priced, the Princess proved a popular car on the New Zealand market, and proved to be a good alternative to the rear-wheel-drive Ford Cortina, Mitsubishi Sigma and Holden Commodore ranges.
+Being competitively priced, the Princess proved a popular car on the New Zealand market, and proved to be a popular alternative to the rear-wheel-drive Ford Cortina, Mitsubishi Sigma and Holden Commodore ranges.

 Local production of the car ended in June 1982, when the completely knocked-down kits of the car had been used up.
 The Austin Princess R, the last model sold there, was still on new-car price lists in 1983, and was available only in black to commemorate the end of local assembly of a long line of Austin cars.